WayneBrown/learnwebgl2/_sources/appendices/rotation_equations.rst

    [M3: x_new;y_new] = [M1: cos(beta), -sin(beta); sin(beta), cos(beta)] * [M2: x;y]

 This is a rotation about the Z axis.
-The z component of a 3D vertex is not affected by this rotation, so we can write the rotation in terms of a 3D transformation matrix like this:
+The z component of a 3D vertex is not effected by this rotation, so we can write the rotation in terms of a 3D transformation matrix like this:

 .. matrixeq:: Eq6